Champions League: What to look out for in the knockout stages

 "It is not the situation they wanted because in the last two seasons he missed a crucial Champions League match and they must want him fully fit."

-Jurgen Klopp's Liverpool will are looking strong to make it three finals in a row after coming top of Group E and come up against an Atletico Madrid - runners-up behind Juventus in Group D - at the Wanda Metropolitano, where the Reds lifted the trophy for the sixth time last year.
+Jurgen Klopp's Liverpool are looking strong to make it three finals in a row after coming top of Group E and face an Atletico Madrid - runners-up behind Juventus in Group D - at the Wanda Metropolitano, where the Reds lifted the trophy for the sixth time last year.

 Klopp's side are running away with the Premier League title, dropping just two points all season, while Atletico are fourth in La Liga, 13 points behind leaders Real Madrid.

-"Atletico are not the Atletico team they were before when they had that team of warriors, all fighters who were typical Diego Simeone players.
-They had a nasty side to it," says Terreur.
+"Atletico are not the Atletico team they were before, when they had that team of warriors - all fighters who were typical Diego Simeone players.
+They had a nasty side," says Terreur.

 "I watched them play Real Madrid and it was a very boring game, you see a team that is not a team any more."